 How to inspect your belongings for bed bugs?

-- Remove items from your closet, drawers, shelves, and under-bed storage, and examine them carefully for any signs of bed bugs.
+- Empty Storage Areas: Remove items from your closet, drawers, shelves, and under-bed storage, and examine them carefully for signs of bed bugs, such as eggs, stains, or live insects.

-- Inspect the interior and exterior of suitcases, backpacks, or other bags used for travel, paying close attention to seams, zippers, and pockets.
+- Examine Travel Bags: Inspect the interior and exterior of suitcases, backpacks, or other travel bags.
+Pay special attention to seams, zippers, linings, and pockets where bed bugs might hide.

 Unusual Places: Where Else to Look for Bed Bugs